 I just want to say thank you for accepting me into this program, it was a wonderful learning experience and everyone from the teachers, fellows, admin and fellow students have been so helpful.

 At NAS we believe in continuous learning, curiosity is one of our core values.
-Emma embodies many of our participants that are looking to gain a wider knowledge of the arts and culture field even after working in the sector for an extended period.
+Emma’s interest in gaining a wider knowledge of the arts and culture field is shared by many of our participants, even those who have worked in the sector for an extended period of time.
 The learning never stops.Comments